 Info-Bits Related to the President of India

-- Salary of Indian President is Rs.5 lakh.
+- The salary of the Indian President is Rs.5 lakh.
 Until 2017, the President used to get Rs 1.50 lakh per month.
 In Budget 2018, it was increased to Rs 5 lakh per month.

 - In addition to the salary, the President receives many other allowances and free facilities which include free medical, housing, and treatment facilities (whole life).

-- The Government of India spends around Rs.2.25 crore rupees annually on other expenses like President’s housing, staff, food and hosting of guests.
+- The Government of India spends around Rs.2.25 crore rupees annually on other expenses like the President’s housing, staff, food, and hosting of guests.

-- Each MP had a vote value of 708 in the Presidential Election 2012.
+- Each MP had a vote value of 708 in the Presidential Election of 2012.

 - Legislators from larger states cast more votes than those from smaller states.